Undergraduate Course: Advanced Issues in the Making of Contemporary Africa (AFRI10003)

 In each case, students will learn substantive information about the topic itself but perhaps more importantly they will acquire the generic skills to analyse social phenomena in contemporary Africa: how to place it within a larger context, where to look for information about context, the types of variables (whether social, economic, cultural, or political) to consider when analysing the phenomenon, how to identify wider theories and concepts to analyse the phenomenon and how to acquire evidence that would support one theoretical interpretation over another.

-In 2023/24 the course focuses on Money & Finance in Africa & Beyond.
+In this academic year the course focuses on Money & Finance in Africa & Beyond.
 Moving beyond merely asking questions about why some parts of the world are rich and others are poor, this course asks what exactly is money?
 Is credit always a good thing?
 Is debt necessarily a bad thing?
 How does finance work, actually?
 How have financial systems been made historically and how might they be remade today?

 We draw on anthropological, historical, and political economy perspectives to look at the role of money and finance in making an unequal but interconnected world.
 While African case studies predominate, the course foregrounds connections to the wider world and develops an approach to money & finance from the global South.